 Since this articles original posting new information has come to light regarding bass traps, we’ve updated this blog on 11/19/19 to reflect these changes.

-Do you have low frequency or bass boom in your room and know deep down that you need a bass trap of some sort?
+Do you have a low frequency or “bass boom” in your room and know deep down that you need a “bass trap” of some sort?
 Most rooms do unless you have at least 40′ in all dimensions of your room and most of us are not fortunate to have a room with those dimensions.
 You know that sound of excess bass energy in your room.

 Day Of Reckoning

 You take your newly purchased bass trap and place it in the areas of our room where room modes appear.
 You get them set up according to the manufacturer’s instructions and then begin your listening/testing process.
-You hear some improvement in the middle frequency range but hear comes that 30 Hz. bass note on an electric bass and there it is again.
+You hear some improvement in the middle-frequency range but hear comes that 30 Hz. bass note on electric bass and there it is again.
 That bloom or distorted sound energy filling that area you have just placed the “bass trap” in.
-You can’t hear the vocals and middle frequency instruments sound blurred and smeared.
+You can’t hear the vocals and middle-frequency instruments sound blurred and smeared.
 Where is the bass trapping the manufacturer promised.